Vibhu249/-Preliminary-Analysis-of-Datasets-Using-LLMs/README.md

 • Docker (and NVIDIA Container Toolkit if you want GPU inside containers).

-### Folders and Files:
+### 📂 Folders and Files

+🛠️ **Dockerfile**
-**• dockerfile**: Creates a Docker image with all required dependencies, libraries, tools, and repositories, ensuring consistency and reproducibility.
+Creates a Docker image with all required dependencies, libraries, tools, and repositories—ensuring consistency and reproducibility.

+🧱 **docker-compose.yml** *(optional)*
-**• docker-compose.yml**: (optional) defines services for Jupyter Notebook, Ollama server, and Streamlit app, with volume mounts and GPU access.
+Defines services for Jupyter Notebook, Ollama server, and the Streamlit app, with volume mounts and GPU access.

+📓 **Notebooks folder**
-#### • Notebooks folder: Jupyter notebooks that demonstrate how to load data, clean it, call LLMs, and visualize results.
+Contains Jupyter notebooks that demonstrate how to load data, clean it, call LLMs, and visualise results.

+🌐 **Streamlit application folder**
-#### • Streamlit application folder: This folder contains all the files necessary to run the developed Streamlit Web Application.
-It includes Python scripts, HTML templates, CSS files, and any other resources required for the application's frontend and backend functionalities.
+Includes all the files necessary to run the Streamlit web application.
+This includes Python scripts, HTML templates, CSS files, and other resources for both frontend and backend functionality.

+🧠 **src folder**
-#### • src Folder: This directory contains reusable Python modules and packages for the project.
-These modules centralise data loading/processing, LLM integration logic, and any shared helpers used by notebooks or the Streamlit app.
+Holds reusable Python modules and packages for the project.
+These modules centralise data loading and processing, LLM integration logic, and shared helper functions used across notebooks and the Streamlit app.

+🗃️ **Datasets folder**
-#### • Dataset Folder: Contains most of the datasets used in the project for analysis, model training, and testing algorithms.
-It serves as a repository for the data required for conducting analysis, training models, and testing algorithms.
-The datasets cover a wide range of domains and provide valuable resources for experimentation and validation of the project's methodologies.
+Stores datasets used throughout the project for data analysis, model training, and algorithm testing.
+It serves as a central data repository supporting experimentation and validation across various domains.

 ### Notebooks:
 • **Codegemma_x_LangChain.ipynb**: Code snippets for running the 'codegemma' model based on Ollama within the LangChain framework.